Why You Need a Vinyl Collection App

 The feature set is adequate but limited.
 Barcode scanning works.
 You can browse your collection with basic filters.
 The design is clean enough.
 But there is no NFC support, no Apple TV app, no Mac version, no listening log, and no collection analytics.

-Strengths: Affordable subscription.
+Strengths: Affordable one-time unlock, no subscription.
 Discogs import.
 Clean interface.
 Barcode scanning.

 Weaknesses: One-way Discogs sync.
 Limited features. iPhone only.
 No NFC.
 No analytics.